Diaminobutyrate—2-oxoglutarate transaminase

-Thus, the two substrates of this enzyme are L-2,4-diaminobutanoate and 2-oxoglutarate, whereas its two products are L-aspartate 4-semialdehyde and L-glutamate.
+The two substrates of this enzyme are L-aspartic-4-semialdehyde and glutamic acid.
+Its products are the (S) enantiomer of 2,4-diaminobutyric acid (DABA) and α-ketoglutaric acid.
+The product DABA in bacteria is subsequently converted to the osmoprotectant, ectoine.
+In other organisms including Acinetobacter baumannii and Haemophilus influenzae it is the precursor to 1,3-diaminopropane.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-2,4-diaminobutanoate:2-oxoglutarate 4-aminotransferase.
 Other names in common use include L-2,4-diaminobutyrate:2-ketoglutarate 4-aminotransferase, 2,4-diaminobutyrate 4-aminotransferase, diaminobutyrate aminotransferase, DABA aminotransferase, DAB aminotransferase, EctB, diaminibutyric acid aminotransferase, and L-2,4-diaminobutyrate:2-oxoglutarate 4-aminotransferase.
-This enzyme participates in glycine, serine and threonine metabolism.